JavaScript History: Why Does It So Popular For Web Development?

 Simply put, if developers are working with strings, TypeScript won't let them suddenly jump to numbers or objects.
 Adding strict typing is like a contract where everyone agrees to use only the specified type.
 When a project is large, overwriting data types and mishandling them is the cause of 20% of code bugs.

 All TypeScript features only affect development and do not increase the final product's functionality in any way.
 JS developers will feel incredibly relieved to have TypeScript plugged in: finally, they can protect themselves from the uncertainty of JavaScript.
 TypeScript actively supports functional programming as well.
+MaybeWorks team is always ready to provide you with talented typescript developers for hire.

 TypeScript works wherever JavaScript works and is available for all of its libraries and frameworks.
 It is very easy to use.
 It supports many libraries.
 Angular is one of the largest JS frameworks that use TypeScript.
+With the latest features of Angular 17, developers can take full advantage of TypeScript’s capabilities to build more efficient and maintainable applications.

 Today, not all major IT companies use TypeScript in their work.
 For example, GitLab, GitHub, and Netflix work without TypeScript.
 And some experiments even show that introducing TypeScript into a project where there are already good engineering practices slows things down without any visible benefits.